 For example, hikers often encounter apparently defenseless orange salamanders walking on the forest floor.
-These are eastern newts in their juvenile red eft stage, and they are extremely poisonous to eat.
+These are Eastern Newts in their juvenile stage (known as Red Efts), and they're extremely poisonous to eat.

 There’s a great deal of variety in salamander life cycles.
 They live and breed in various types of water bodies or on the forest floor, and their life cycles may encompass more than one of these habitats.

-In most species, breeding involves the male placing a sperm packet called a spermatophore on the ground or on detritus in a pool.
+In most salamander species, breeding involves the male placing a sperm packet called a spermatophore on the ground or on debris in a pool.
 The female inserts it into her cloaca to fertilize her eggs, which she may attach to sticks and leaves or under rocks.
 Some species guard their eggs from predators until they hatch.

 Many young salamanders go through an aquatic tadpole stage in which they have visible feathery gills.
 When they become adults, they may lose gills and gain eyelids and a tongue, as well as the ability to walk on land.